Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter7-documenting.md

 * Why they joined the project?
 * Define what are the volunteers interests

-With those questions we have different Personas to start discussing and see which ones are missing.
+With those questions we have different people to start discussing and see which ones are missing.

 * Categorize the volunteer types
 * Define their usual workflow